danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Fix the weird orientation of the ISS meshes now that we know about the OBJ orientation export issues
 - [ ] Add anything from the demo to the control section, if we want to keep it
-- [ ] Fix the Astrobee textures in Blender
 - [ ] Make an "electromagnetic" snap to a wall when the bag is in the right position
 - [ ] Add a way to pause the sim when looping in interactive mode (ipython / debugger)
 - [ ] Idea: add a parameter on initialization of Astrobee() deciding on the control mode?